iyadahmed/CIE-XYZ-LUT/README.md

-# Note Wavelength for Eevee has been merged in Blender 3.0+
+# Note: Wavelength for Eevee has been merged in Blender 3.0+
 https://developer.blender.org/D11326

 # CIE-XYZ-colormatching